Internal Links

 eclipse-chasing with a holiday in Hawaii for the big 'July 1991' eclipse.

-Tragically we were clouded out, which was really disappointing when you have
+Tragically we were clouded out, which was really disappointing when we had all

 travelled so far.
 I have learnt quite a few things about enjoying astro-holidays